 Carrying out a COSHH Assessment

 COSHH – Control of Substances Hazardous to Health – falls under the Control of Substances Hazardous to Health Regulations 2002.
-It requires that employers either prevent or reduce their
+It requires that employers either prevent or reduce their staff’s exposure to materials that are dangerous to their health.

 Substances hazardous to health